LuckyTurtleDev/pybadge-high/README.md

 ##### Installation

  - install rustup: I recommand you to use the [package manger][__link2] of your operation system.
 Alternative you can install it from https://www.rust-lang.org/tools/install
- - install the rust thumbv7em-none-eabihf (the architecture of the micronctroller)
+ - install the rust thumbv7em-none-eabihf target. (the architecture of the micronctroller)

 ```bash